Victor Perez (golfer)

-Victor Perez (born 2 September 1992) is a French professional golfer who plays on the European Tour.
-He won the 2019 Alfred Dunhill Links Championship, as well as the 2023 Abu Dhabi HSBC Championship.
+Victor Perez (born 2 September 1992) is a French professional golfer who plays on LIV Golf.
+He won the 2019 Alfred Dunhill Links Championship on the European Tour, as well as the 2023 Abu Dhabi HSBC Championship.

 Amateur career

 Perez attended the University of New Mexico from 2011 to 2015.
 He represented France in the 2014 Eisenhower Trophy, where he was the joint-second lowest individual scorer behind Jon Rahm.

 Professional career

 Perez finished second in the Alps Tour qualifying school in December 2015 to earn a place on the tour for 2016.
 He was runner-up in the Open Frassanelle and won the Alps de Las Castillas, finishing the season fifth in the Order of Merit to earn a place on the 2017 Challenge Tour.

-In his first season on the Challenge Tour Perez finished 18th in the Order of Merit, just outside the top-15 that gained cards for the European Tour.
+In his first season on the Challenge Tour, Perez finished 18th in the Order of Merit, just outside the top-15 that gained cards for the European Tour.
 He was runner-up in the Made in Denmark Challenge and won the Challenge de España.